Learn how to strategically find and invest in booming companies.Read more…

 One example is the creation of credit unions as an affordable alternative to big banks.
 Another example is the establishment of Aboriginal Financial Institutions (AFIs), indigenous-run organizations that are designed to meet the financial needs of indigenous people.

 Impact investing is likely to grow in popularity.
 New companies are launching all the time, giving investors more choice about where to invest.
 These companies have an important tailwind in growing their revenues and profits as the world wakes up to the need to address long-term challenges, such as climate change, poverty and education.

 What about the rest of the world?

 Equally, impactful companies may be concentrated in areas with more problems.
-For example, China’s pollution problem has led to real innovation in electric cars and alternative energy solutions.
+For example, China’s pollution problem has led to real innovation in electric cars and alternative energy solutions like solar energy.